78JEICAM/codingTasks/1 Getting started with your bootcamp/1 Getting Started with Your Bootcamp.md

 The provided instructions outline the creation and execution of two script files: `file_cd.bat` and `ifExample.bat`.
 Follow the steps provided in the instructions.

 ### Credits:
-This code was written by [Your Name].
+This code was written by [Maciej Naworski].

 ---